 Have you presented a fantastic session at an AASHE conference (or other campus sustainability conference) that you’d like to share with a larger audience?
 Do you have an idea for a webinar that would be appropriate for the AASHE community?
 Would you like to share your knowledge in a particular subject area?
 If so, we invite you to contribute to our Call for Webinar Proposals.

 If you have never presented a webinar before… no problem!
 We will help you add to your professional toolbox by providing guidance on how to prepare your presentation slides, sharing best practices for presenting a webinar and training you on our webinar application.
 All AASHE webinars are archived and available for later viewing via the Campus Sustainability Hub.

 AASHE offers dozens of webinars each year on a range of topics related to sustainability in higher education.
 Whether you are a veteran presenter for AASHE or new to AASHE, if your work is connected to sustainability in higher education, we want to hear from you!

-The information provided below is intended to serve as a guide to our Call for Webinar Proposals.
+The information provided below is intended to serve as a guide to our Call for Webinar Proposals that opens each fall.
 If you have any questions, please review the Frequently Asked Questions or contact Daita Serghi, Education Programs Manager, at email@example.com.